Xuanphu108/math-expression-recognition/README.md

 ## ToDo

-other people's code https://github.com/menglin0320/wap-on-tensor/ **In progress**
+other code https://github.com/menglin0320/wap-on-tensor/ **In progress**
+2019: train ~0.4; val 0.001 after 10 epochs
+2013: train ~1; val 0.15 after 70 epochs

+**Model needs to completely memorize the data to get good at the val set**

 2019 val set is hard, possible that model isn't overfitting as much